continue-revolution/sd-webui-animatediff/README.md

 ## Update
-- [v2.0.0-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.0-f) in `02/05/2023`: t2i, prompt travel, infinite generation, all kinds of optimizations have been proven to be working properly and elegantly.
+- [v2.0.0-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.0-f) in `02/05/2023`: txt2img, prompt travel, infinite generation, all kinds of optimizations have been proven to be working properly and elegantly.
-- [v2.0.1-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.1-f) in `02/09/2023`: ControlNet V2V in t2i panel is working properly and elegantly.
+- [v2.0.1-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.1-f) in `02/09/2023`: ControlNet V2V in txt2img panel is working properly and elegantly.
+You can also try adding mask and inpaint.

 ## TODO
-- [ ] MotionLoRA and i2i batch are still under heavy construction, but I expect to release a working version soon in this week.
+- [ ] MotionLoRA and i2i batch are still under heavy construction, but I expect to release a working version soon in a week.
 - [ ] When all previous features are working properly, I will soon release SparseCtrl, Magic Animate and Moore Animate Anyone.
 - [ ] An official video tutorial will be available on YouTube and bilibili.
 - [ ] A bunch of new models / advanced parameters / new features may be implented soon.
-- [ ] All problems in master branch will be fixed, but new feature updates for OG A1111 + Mikubill ControlNet extension may be postponded to some time when I have time to rewrite ControlNet extension.
+- [ ] All problems in master branch will be fixed soon, but new feature updates for OG A1111 + Mikubill ControlNet extension may be postponded to some time when I have time to rewrite ControlNet extension.
-- [ ] I will try to make later updates available in both WebUIs if possible.
-But due to the significant diffuculty in maintaining [Mikubill/sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet), I will not be able to bring some features to original A1111 WebUI.
-Such updates will be clearly documented.

 ## Model Zoo